 The THREE Exams will take place in 100 Thomas.
 If you are not in State College, reach out to Yuli at the staff@soc119.org email and she will arrange for you to take the three exams.

-What about the TWO World in Conversation groups?
+What about the World in Conversation groups?

 If you are not living in State College, reach out to Yuli at the staff@soc119.org email and she will arrange for you to join a dialogue/group.